Ehawk82/simGame/README.md

 # simGame
-clicker game designed for the windows 10 store
+clicker game designed for the browser